iEarthEZ/Atmega328p-microcontroller-based-weather-station/README.md

 |ATmega328P-PU PDIP-28 Microcontroller                             |the atmega microcontroller              |1       |4.91            |https://store.roboticsbd.com/development-boards/1215-atmega328p-pu-pdip-28-microcontroller-robotics-bangladesh.html|RoboticsBD |

+Please note: majority of the parts are from the websites of my country so its easier to get and cheaper for us!

 You can download the project files to edit the project as you like, maybe adding a new display, more sensors etc. I hope you like this project of mine and everything is straightforward as in the project files so you should be good on your own.